pibooth/pibooth/docs/config.rst

     # Secondary text displayed
     footer_text2 = Footer 2

-    # RGB colors used for footer texts (list accepted)
+    # RGB colors used for footer texts (list of tuple accepted)
     text_colors = (0, 0, 0)

-    # Fonts name or file path used for footer texts (list accepted)
+    # Fonts name or file path used for footer texts (list of quoted names accepted)
     text_fonts = ('Amatic-Bold', 'AmaticSC-Regular')

-    # Alignments used for footer texts: 'left', 'center' or 'right' (list accepted)
+    # Alignments used for footer texts: 'left', 'center' or 'right' (list of quoted names accepted)
     text_alignments = center

+    # Orientation of the final image: 'auto', 'portrait' or 'landscape'
+    orientation = auto

+    # Crop each capture borders in order to fit paper size
+    cropping = False

-    # Background RGB color or image path (list accepted)
+    # Background RGB color or image path (list of tuple or path accepted)
     backgrounds = (255, 255, 255)

     [CAMERA]